-Although I’m now at my in-laws’ house, I wanted to share another Try It Tuesday experience from the road: Chevre-Miel (Goat cheese-honey) Panini.
+Although I’m now at my in-laws’ house, I wanted to share another Try It Tuesday experience from the road: Chevre-Miel (goat cheese-honey) Panini.
 While this was not the first time I’d eaten this delightful sandwich, it was the first time I made it myself.
 I was staying with my Aunt Cathy and Uncle Bob.
 When Cathy found out I’d never been to a Trader Joe’s, she thought it would be fun to stop by while we were running errands.
-In the refrigerated section, we happened to spy a variety of cheeses, and I mentioned a little bakery (boulangerie) in the Place Saint-Pierre in Toulouse, France where I’d regularly stop at to buy a chevre-miel panini for lunch.
+In the refrigerated section, we happened to spy a variety of cheeses.
+I mentioned a little bakery in the Place Saint-Pierre in Toulouse, France where I’d regularly stop to buy a chevre-miel panini for lunch when I was studying abroad.
 Motivated by that memory, we decided to pick up a log of chevre and a multi-grain baguette and make our own paninis for lunch.

 Here is the very simple recipe: